🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 1. Track price movements across chosen markets using WebSocket feeds

-2. Compute a moving average spanning the preceding day
+2. Determine an exponential moving average spanning the preceding 24-hour window

-3. Initiate purchases when price declines 10%+ relative to the moving average
+3. Initiate a purchase position when price declines 10%+ relative to that average

-4. Exit positions once price recovers to the moving average level
+4. Close the position when price recovers toward the average level

-5. Apply Kelly criterion methodology for position sizing
+5. Apply Kelly criterion methodology for optimal position sizing

 Rate Limits and Best Practices